adonias-1337/Valorant-Simple-Cheat/README.md

 # 🚀 Valorant Simple Cheat ✅

+Yo guys, its me adonias.
+We have been working on a Valorant project for a long time and decided to do it for free.
+We proudly present you our new Valorant Project.

 __NOTE: In order for the driver to work stably, the drivers of Firewall, Secure Boot, Windows Defender and other anti-virus programs must be turned off or even deleted.
 Delete these software completely.__

 - Download the file from the link below and extract its contents to a folder.